Steve Cohen (politician): Russian meddling

+Israel

+Cohen voted to provide Israel with support following the October 7 attacks.

 Media

 Cohen has been interviewed on The Colbert Report and is a frequent guest on MSNBC's Up with Chris Hayes and Current TV's The Young Turks.
 He has also appeared on Conspiracy Theory with Jesse Ventura, on which Ventura confronted him for co-sponsoring H.R.
 645, which directs the Secretary of Homeland Security to establish national emergency centers, otherwise known as Federal Emergency Management Agency camp facilities, on military installations.

-Cohen became the subject of media attention when during the 2013 State of the Union address he accidentally publicly tweeted at model Victoria Brink, "pleased u r watching. ilu," and then deleted the tweet.
+Cohen became the subject of media attention when during the 2013 State of the Union address he accidentally publicly tweeted at model Victoria Brink, "pleased u r watching. ilu", and then deleted the tweet.
 He later explained to reporters that Brink was his daughter and that he had only learned of her three years prior.
 In July 2013, CNN facilitated a DNA test with Cohen, Brink, and the man who raised her, John Brink.
-The test revealed that John Brink was in fact the father of Victoria.
+The test revealed that John Brink was in fact Victoria's father.
 Cohen said in a statement, "I was stunned and dismayed."

 During a 2018 open congressional hearing of FBI agent Peter Strzok, Cohen said, "If I could give you a Purple Heart, I would...
 This has been an attack on you and a way to attack Mr. Mueller and the investigation that is to get at Russian collusion involved in our election."
 Veteran groups criticized his comment, as the Purple Heart is given to wounded soldiers.
 Cohen apologized for his comments, saying "I regret mentioning the Purple Heart medal at yesterday's hearing.
 My intent was to speak metaphorically to make a broader point about attacks against the FBI and Special Counsel Mueller's investigation into a Russian attack on our country."

 Cohen became the subject of media attention when he branded Attorney General William Barr "Chicken Barr" after Barr did not appear for a House Judiciary Committee hearing and then decided to eat from a bucket of Kentucky Fried Chicken during the hearing.

+Cohen appeared as himself in the 5th episode of the second season of The Rehearsal when Nathan Fielder came to speak to him.